 Many think that their colleagues and friends will not judge them harshly when in reality, once charged with administrative oversight and investigation, collegiality and friendships soon give way to concerns that decision making cannot appear to be subject to extraneous influences.
 To repeat, these investigations and hearings are grave matters.
 As your colleague and hopefully your attorney, I trust you will not find yourself the object of a licensing, staff, or peer review issue.
 However, if you do, I stand ready to advance your position.

-Dennis A. Fried, M.D., J.D. is your Florida Medical Board Hearings Attorney; he understands the importance of preserving what you worked so hard for.
+Dennis A. Fried, M.D., J.D. is your Florida Medical License Attorney; he understands the importance of preserving what you worked so hard for.